Maximization of the first Laplace eigenvalue of a finite graph

 \section{Introduction}

 Let $G=(V,E)$ be a finite graph, where $V$ (resp. $E$) is the set of vertices (resp. edges).
 For any pair of a vertex-weight $m_0\colon V\to \R_{>0}$ and an edge-weight $m_1\colon E\to \R_{\geq 0}$, one can define the corresponding Laplacian $\Delta_{(m_0,m_1)}$.
 If an edge-length function $l\colon E\to \R_{>0}$ is given, following Fujiwara \cite{Fujiwara}, we define weights $m_0$ and $m_1$ suitably in terms of $l$ and thus the Laplacian $\Delta_l := \Delta_{(m_0,m_1)}$.
 Then we regard the length function $l$ as a variable and consider the problem of maximizing the first nonzero eigenvalue of the Laplacian $\Delta_l$ over all choices of $l$ subject to a certain normalization.
-A maximizing length function does not always exist, but if one exists and does not vanish on any edge, we prove that there exists a map $\varphi\colon V \to \R^N$ consisting of first eigenfunctions of the corresponding Laplacian so that the length function can be explicitly expressed in terms of the map $\varphi$ and the Euclidean distance.
+A maximizing length function does not always exist, but if one exists, we prove that there exists a map $\varphi\colon V \to \R^N$ consisting of first eigenfunctions of the corresponding Laplacian so that the length function can be explicitly expressed in terms of the map $\varphi$ and the Euclidean distance.
 Here, $N$ is some positive integer less than or equal to the multiplicity of the first nonzero eigenvalue.
 More generally, we prove the same assertion for any extremal solution.

 A similar first-eigenvalue maximization problem was formulated by G\"{o}ring-Helmberg-Wappler \cite{GoringHelmbergWappler1, GoringHelmbergWappler2}.
 They fix a vertex-weight $m_0$ and an edge-length function $l$, define the weighted Laplacian $\Delta_{(m_0,m_1)}$ in terms of $m_0$ and a choice of edge-weight $m_1$, and maximize the first nonzero eigenvalue of $\Delta_{(m_0,m_1)}$ over all choices of $m_1$ subject to a normalization.
 They verified that a maximizing edge-weight always exists though it may vanish on some edges.
 If this degeneracy does not happen, then there exists a map similar to the above one but with the better property that the length function exactly coincides with the pull-back of the Euclidean distance by the map.
 Historically, Fiedler \cite{Fiedler2} considered a special case of this problem, fixing $m_0\equiv 1$ and maximizing the first nonzero eigenvalue of the weighted Laplacian over all choices of $m_1$ with mean value one.
 He calls the maximum value as the {\em absolute algebraic connectivity} of the graph.
 The condition on $m_1$ is identical to G\"{o}ring et al.'s with the choice $l\equiv 1$.